softwarecomputationalbiologyufpa/gcsplit/README.md

 ## Installation

-To clone the repository, type `git clone https://github.com/mirand863/gcsplit.git` To compile just type `cd gcsplit` and `make`
+To clone the repository, type `cd` and `git clone https://github.com/mirand863/gcsplit.git` To compile just type `cd gcsplit` and `make`
 GCSplit can be added to the environment variable $PATH through the command `echo 'export PATH=~/gcsplit/bin/Debug:$PATH' >> ~/.bashrc` and `source ~/.bashrc`